 Also, we want to add the alarm to Motion Detector 1, the chain should look like this.

 Next, connect your remote device up to you Xeoma server, this can either be a phone or a laptop.
-First, we want to test your device and make sure it is producing the siren sound, so open up Motion Detector 1 and click on the enable button so it reads skipping, at this stage your client device should be making the siren sound, if not check your volume and the setting above.
+First, we want to test your device and make sure it is producing the siren sound, so open up Motion Detector 1 and click on the enable button so it reads Ignored, at this stage your client device should be making the siren sound, if not check your volume and the setting above.

 Once you have a sound being produced set this Motion Detector back to enable and with your client device move to the location you want the triggering to happen at.
 Be aware the camera can have a few seconds delay between real live action and what is buffered so best to watch the client screen to make sure the alarm is triggering when it should.
 If not, you can change the setting in the Motion Detector to accommodate.

 Once you are happy with this move to the next Motion Detector by moving the alarm and disabling the Motion Detectors you are not working on.
 Then once finished with Motion Detector 2 move to 3.

 Let’s revisit the checklist and make sure we have achieved all the outcomes

 All motion will be recorded for us to view later

 Emails will only be sent if there appears to be something of interest happening around the house.

 Send out an SMS in case there is a threat to the house.

 Once you have an understanding of these modules you can create all kinds of different chains, maybe put another Motion Detector linked to a Scheduling module so when you are at work the windows are being monitored but during home hours they aren’t, there is so much here you can set up.